-We also notice that ChatGPT may fail to produce correctly code-mixed text when the nationality of the speaker is mentioned.
-Invoking nationality may bias ChatGPT to generate code-mixed texts with an \textit{additional} national language of the country (Figure~\ref{fig:failure-nationality-translations}, top example).
-In the example, because the national language of Malaysia is Malay, ChatGPT not only returns a code-mixed response that includes the Malay word "teruk" when prompted for English-Chinese utterance by a Malaysian, but also misclassifies the word "teruk" as Chinese.
+We notice that ChatGPT may fail to produce correctly code-mixed text when the nationality of the speaker is mentioned.
+Invoking nationality may induce ChatGPT to generate code-mixed texts with an \textit{additional} national language of the country.
+In the Figure~\ref{fig:failure-nationality-translations} example, because the national language of Malaysia is Malay\footnote{Mandarin Chinese is widely spoken in the country.}, ChatGPT not only returns a code-mixed response that includes the Malay word ``teruk'' when prompted for English-Chinese utterance by a Malaysian, but also misclassifies the word ``teruk'' as Chinese.

-While ChatGPT can explain how its generated text is code-mixed, we find its justifications unreliable for two reasons.
+While ChatGPT can explain how its generated text is code-mixed (as illustrated in Figure~\ref{fig:code-mixing-prompt-templates}(a)), we find its justifications unreliable for two reasons.
 First, it may hallucinate words that do not exist in the code-mixed text.
-For instance, in the top example in Figure~\ref{fig:wrong-explanations}, the English word "cold" does not exist in the code-mixed text.
+For instance, in the top example in Figure~\ref{fig:wrong-explanations}, the English word ``cold'' does not exist in the code-mixed text.
 Second, it may assign words or phrases to the wrong language.
-In the bottom example in Figure~\ref{fig:wrong-explanations}, the phrase "nak minum air sejuk je" is in Malay, not English.
-This observation corroborates \citeposs{bang2023multitask} finding that suggests ChatGPT performs poorly on language identification tasks for low-resource languages.
+In the bottom example in Figure~\ref{fig:wrong-explanations}, the phrase ``nak minum air sejuk je'' is in Malay, not English.
+This observation corroborates \citeposs{bang2023multitask} finding suggesting ChatGPT performs poorly on language identification tasks for low-resource languages.